The Parable of the Midnight Guest

 Over the centuries, the majority of Biblical translators rendered the Greek word anaideia, referring to the host, as “persistence.”
 Recent scholars, however, argue that the word refers to the sleeper’s “shamelessness” in the positive sense (“being free of shame,” that is, upholding honor).
 One who possesses anaideia in this sense fulfills his duty to the community and will not shame it.

 The original meaning of anaideia found in ancient Greek literature is “shamelessness” in the negative sense.
-New Testament scholar Kenneth Bailey postulates that the Greek Gospel, lacking a word for the positive Aramaic concept of “shamelessness,” grasped its closest analogue, anaideia.3 See the post, Loaves of the Trinity, for further analysis of this linguistic theory and reasons for the translation, “persistence.”
+New Testament scholar Kenneth Bailey postulates that the Greek Gospel, lacking a word for the positive Aramaic concept of “shamelessness,” grasped its closest analogue, anaideia.3 Eventually, the word acquired the nuance of “persistence,” suggesting the host’s bold, unrelenting knocking.

 Rhetorical Device